PRATYOOSH-69/Tic-Tac-Toe/README.md

   - Clear turn handling

 - 🧩 **Well-structured code**
-  - Separated HTML, CSS, and JavaScript
+  - ~~Separated HTML, CSS, and JavaScript~~(I don't understand any of these languags and with chagpt the game get worse while doing this)
   - Easy to read and extend

 ---